unibo-dtm-se-2425-Wasted/report/sections/10-devguide/index.md

-# Developer Guide – Food Waste Manager
+# Developer Guide – WASTED

-This guide helps new developers join the **Food Waste Manager** project, set up their environment, and start contributing effectively.
+This guide helps new developers join the **WASTED** project, set up their environment, and start contributing effectively.

 ## 1. Team & Communication